-- Eating a healthful diet is the priority for your growing athlete.
-Although your child is playing sports and burning a ton of calories, that doesn’t give them a license to eat whatever they want.
+Although your child is playing sports and burning a ton of calories, that doesn’t give them a license to eat whatever they want–i.e. burgers, fries, cookies and candy.
 Growing children need several key nutrients, like calcium for bone health, Vitamin C for immune system development, iron for growth, and protein for muscle growth and repair.
 These nutrients are only found in healthy foods, like fruits, vegetables, whole grains, and proteins.
 Child athletes put their bodies through more wear and tear than less active children, so they need to be even more diligent about eating healthy foods for growth and development.

-- Fluids should be the main concern.
-Hydration is so incredibly important for your child athlete.
-Children get hotter faster than adults because they have a greater body surface area for their body weight, so they gain heat faster from the environment than adults.
-They need to drink very frequently during exercise and cold water is the perfect refresher.
+Children get hotter faster than adults because they have a greater body surface area for their body weight, which means they take in heat from the environment faster than adults.
+They should drink very frequently during exercise and cold water is the perfect refresher.
 A good rule of thumb is that children need about 4 ounces (or ½ cup) of water for every 20 minutes of play.
 Make sure you teach your children about the importance of hydration, or they might just forget to drink all together!
-Fresh fruit is also high in water, and orange slice breaks during practice should be encouraged!
+Fresh fruit is also high in water and contribute to hydration–orange slice breaks during practice should be encouraged!

 3. Sport drinks are not necessary.